c3sr/pytorch/README.md

 You need to follow the above similar procedures to setup `go` and get all the related `rai-project` projects in your local go development environment.

 ```
-go get -v github.com/rai-project/pytorch
+go get -v github.com/c3sr/pytorch
-cd $GOPATH/src/github.com/rai-project/pytorch
+cd $GOPATH/src/github.com/c3sr/pytorch
 go get -u -v ./...
 ```

-You also need to have the `.carml_config.yml` configuraiton file as discussed above to be placed under $HOME as `.carml_config.yml`
+You also need to have the `.carml_config.yml` configuration file as discussed above to be placed under $HOME as `.carml_config.yml`

 You can also setup all the external services as discussed above in your local host machine where you plan to use the Pytorch Docker container.